fedeizzo/ParticleSwarmOptimization-OpenMPI/report/02-introduction.md

 ## MPI
 The MPI (Message Passing Interface) library is used to convey information across processes running on different nodes of a cluster.

-In the scenario described by the application, the basic information unit is composed as a broadcast message shared over the whole network, in this way all particles of Particle Swarm Optimization (PSO) are able to know all information associated to other members of the swarm.
+In the scenario described by the application, the basic information unit is composed as a broadcast message shared over the whole network, in this way all particles of PSO are able to know all information associated to other members of the swarm.

 ## OpenMP
 OpenMP is an API which supports multi-platform shared memory programming.